nmwsharp/geometry-central/docs/docs/surface/surface_mesh/internals.md

 ![halfedge index diagram](../../media/halfedge_index_diagram.svg)

+### General Surface Meshes

+To represent more general surfaces meshes which might be nonmanifold or oriented, we augment our representation with a few extra arrays of data.
+In particular, we depart from implicit indexing schemes, and explicitly store halfedge siblings and edges, as well as each edge's halfedge.
+We also store an orientation bit for each halfedge along its edge, and and in implicit linked list of halfedges incident on each vertex.
+The last of which is particularly unsatisfying, but otherwise iterating around vertices is quite difficult.

 ### Exterior boundary elements

+(`ManifoldSurfaceMesh` only)

 One complexity in our implementation is the existence of exterior boundary elements.
 Recall that boundaries of our mesh are represented by filling each hole with a single, many-sided boundary loop; the halfedges incident on this face are "exterior".
 This definition is convenient because it saves us from constantly special-casing elements on the boundary, but introduces some complexity because the user probably doesn't want to think about these boundary loops as faces most of the time.